What’s the best work environment?

 Workplaces find their own rhythm and what works for them.

-So here’s work environment qualities that employees and our own users identify as making a great work environment.
+So here are qualities that employees and our users identify as making a great work environment.

-Try these yourself and see how they affect your workplace mood:
+Try these yourself and see how they affect your workplace environment, and mood:

 Communication and Feedback: